dattranclouds/dattranclouds.github.io/_posts/2023-12-16-azuread-authentication-signin.md

 - You can also use the button on the top right to sign out.
 - After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.

-> :information_source: Did the sample not work for you as expected?
+> **Note:** Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 ## About the code